 What started as The distillery also produces rum made with Kentucky molasses, bourbon, vodka, and rye whiskey.
-After our tour we visited the tasting room to try the Blue Heron Vodka and the Harvest Rum.
+After our tour, we visited the tasting room to try the Blue Heron Vodka and the Harvest Rum.

 There are wonderful menu options prepared with fresh foods from the garden and local farmers available for breakfast, lunch, or dinner.
 Make sure that you try the honey butter prepared with honey from the bees on site.

 More time in Bardstown

-Downtown historic Bardstown is gem worth exploring.
+Downtown historic Bardstown is a gem worth exploring.
 We dined at Old Talbott Tavern that dates back to the 1700’s.
 Make sure that you take some extra time to visit the shops and explore other historic sites within walking distance.

-Our visit to Heaven Hill Distillery gave us even more knowledge of bourbon during the 40 minute Whiskey Connoisseur Experience.
+Our visit to Heaven Hill Distillery gave us even more knowledge of bourbon during the 40-minute Whiskey Connoisseur Experience.
 We focused on using our senses during the tasting process.

 Some bourbons rest on the front of your tongue, while others bring more feeling to the back of your mouth.
 The warm heat you feel on the inside as it goes down it referred to as a “Kentucky Hug.”

 As the oldest operating distillery in Bardstown, Barton 1792, has been around since 1879.
-There is also the world’s largest bourbon barrel located on site.
-After you tour, you can try the bourbons at the tasting room.
+There is also the world’s largest bourbon barrel located on-site.

 The experience was a perfect mix of education, touring, and tasting that gave us a greater understanding of the pride that goes into Kentucky products.